Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS.md

 At the same time, there are some workshop weapons that are given to multiple roles that maybe you don't want to be available to certain roles.
 In order to handle that case, the ability to exclude weapons from a role's weapon shop has been added.

-To remove weapons from a role's shop, create a .exclude.txt file with the weapon class (e.g. weapon_ttt_somethingcool.exclude.txt) in the garrysmod/data/roleweapons/{rolename} folder.\
+To remove weapons from a role's shop, create an empty .exclude.txt file with the weapon class (e.g. weapon_ttt_somethingcool.exclude.txt) in the garrysmod/data/roleweapons/{rolename} folder.\
 **NOTE**: If the _roleweapons_ folder does not already exist in garrysmod/data, create it.\
 **NOTE**: The name of the role must be all lowercase for cross-operating system compatibility.
 For example: garrysmod/data/roleweapons/detective/weapon_ttt_somethingcool.exclude.txt